IOS 11: Removed functionality

-Apps must be compiled for 64-bit architecture in order to be supported on iOS 11.
-32-bit apps are not supported or shown in the App Store in iOS 11, and users who attempt to open such apps receive an alert about the app's incompatibility.
+Starting with iOS 11, Apple requires all applications to be compiled for 64-bit architecture.
+Consequently, 32-bit apps are completely unsupported, omitted from App Store search results, and rendered inoperable.
+Users who attempt to launch these legacy applications are met with a system alert stating that the app requires an update to function.

 iOS 11 removes the native system integration with Twitter, Facebook, Flickr, and Vimeo.

 The ability to trigger multitasking using 3D Touch was removed from the original iOS 11 release.
 In response to a bug report, an Apple engineer wrote that "Please know that this feature was intentionally removed".
 Apple's software engineering chief Craig Federighi wrote in reply to an email that the company had to "temporarily drop support" due to a "technical constraint," pledging to bring it back in a future update to iOS 11.
 It was brought back in iOS 11.1.

 In iOS 11.2, the toggles for Wi-Fi and Bluetooth in Control Center were unexpectedly altered to only turn them off temporarily, until the next day.
 The only way to turn them off permanently was in the Settings app.